qmk/qmk_firmware/keyboard/ergodox_ez/keymaps/maz/readme.md

 * I have relatively large hands (I guarantee you there's no problem - I guarantee you)

 ### Dangerous positioning
 I think it's quite dangerous to put something like control on the same key as enter.
 Alas, this is a risk I'm willing to accept, and so should you if you decide to use this keymap.
-I tend to avoid putting myself in situtation in which disaster could occur with one fell swoop of a keypress.
+I tend to avoid putting myself in situtations in which disaster could occur with one fell swoop of a keypress.

 # Keymap
 ## Keymap 0: Basic layer